-I am Associate Professor of Latin literature at the University of Amsterdam.
-He studied Classics at Leiden University, where I also received his PhD (cum laude) in 2010.
+I am Associate Professor (UHD) of Latin literature at the University of Amsterdam (with ius promovendi).
+I studied Classics at Leiden University, where I also received my PhD (cum laude) in 2010.
 I worked as a Niels Stensen Foundation Postdoctoral Fellow at the University of Cambridge (2010-2011), and was a NWO VENI laureate in 2011.
 In 2012 I was appointed as Associate Professor of Latin Literature at the University of Amsterdam and (until 2021) at the VU University Amsterdam.

 I teach a wide array of courses in the BA and MA programmes of the Classics and Ancient Studies programmes, I have for instance taught BA courses on Horace, Ovid, Virgil, and Latin language acquisition, and MA courses on Intertextuality, Medea, the Pastoral Tradition, and Roman epic (Lucan's Bellum Civile and Valerius Flaccus' Argonautica).

 My research focuses on Hellenistic Greek and Roman poetry, applying modern literary theory to understand important dynamics of classical poetry.
-I have two main lines of research:
+Although I have published on various aspects of a wide array of Greek, Latin poets (Apollonius of Rhodes, Callimachus, Catullus, Daniel Heinsius, Horace, Lucan, Ovid, Propertius, Silius Italicus, Statius, Theocritus, Valerius Flaccus and Virgil), I have two main lines of research:

 I have published numerous articles on self-reflexivity in Hellenistic, Augustan, Flavian and early modern poetry.
 This research has culminated in my critically acclaimed monograph Echoing Hylas: A Study in Hellenistic and Roman Metapoetics, which was published by University of Wisconsin Pressin 2015.